Paul Burgess (groundskeeper): Career

-Burgess began his career in July 1995 as an apprentice groundsman at Blackpool F.C.'s Bloomfield Road home, in Lancashire, England, where he was born.
-In November 1996, he moved on to become assistant groundsman to Steve Braddock at Arsenal F.C. between 1996 and 1999.
+Burgess began his career in July 1995 as an apprentice groundsman at Blackpool's Bloomfield Road home, in Lancashire, England, where he was born.
+In November 1996, he moved on to become assistant groundsman to Steve Braddock at Arsenal between 1996 and 1999.
 At 21, he was promoted to being Highbury's head groundsman between 1999 and 2006, then at their new Emirates Stadium for three more years.
 He continued his studies at Myerscough College via a distance-learning programme.

 In 2009, he was approached by Spanish club Real Madrid to improve the pitches at its Estadio Santiago Bernabeu stadium and at its training facility, Ciudad Real Madrid in Valdebebas.
 In all, he took care of thirteen pitches owned by the club, becoming known as their "gardener".
 8.5 of the pitches were natural grass, while 4.5 were 3G surfaces.
 He monitored the status of the pitches in real time via six computer screens, enabling him to use additional technology to control the amount of sunlight, water and warmth the grass was exposed to.
 He was initially the club's grounds manager, becoming its Director of Grounds and Environment in 2018.
 He left the club in December 2020 to pursue a new challenge.